Bordered manifolds with torus boundary and the link surgery formula

 By Lemma~\ref{lem:stacking-v-compressing}, the operations of stacking and pairing hyperboxes of attaching curves commute.
-Using our results about connected sums of hypercubes in Propositions~\ref{prop:disjoint-unions-hypercubes-main} and~\ref{prop:connected-sums}, it follows that $C(L_1\#L_2)$ is obtained by stacking the two hyperboxes
+Using our results about connected sums of hypercubes in Propositions~\ref{prop:disjoint-unions-hypercubes-main} and~\ref{prop:connected-sums}, we obtain a homotopy equivalence between $\ve{\CF}^-(\scH_\#)$ and the hyperbox obtained by stacking

-and then compressing.
-We may use the inductive construction described in Section~\ref{sec:compression} to compress.
+To compress, we use the inductive construction described in Section~\ref{sec:compression}.
 In doing so, we may choose to compress the axis corresponding to the special link components $K_1$ and $K_2$ last.
-We obtain that $C(L_1\#L_2)$ is homotopy equivalent to the compression of
+We obtain that the compression of $\ve{\CF}^-(\scH_\#)$ is homotopy equivalent to the compression of a hyperbox

-In Equation~\eqref{eq:unweighted-hypercube-pairing}, $C_0(L_i)$ (resp. $C_1(L_i)$) is the codimension 1 subcube of $C(L_i)$ where the $K_i$ component is $0$ (resp.
-1), and $f_1^-$ and $f_2^-$ are the sums of the hypercube structure maps of $C(L_1)$ and $C(L_2)$ which increase the coordinate cooresponding to $K_1$ and $K_2$, respectively.